Contents

 If You Miss The RRSP Deadline

-If you miss the deadline or don’t reach your RRSP contribution limit for 2023, don’t sweat it.
+If you miss the deadline or don’t reach your RRSP contribution limit for 2025, don’t sweat it.
 Unused portions of your contribution room roll forward indefinitely, year-over-year, increasing your RRSP deduction limit on your taxes.

 For example, let’s say 2021 is the first year you’re eligible to deduct RRSP contributions on your taxes.
-Let’s also say your contribution limit that year was $10,000 (18% of your pre-tax income) but you didn’t contribute anything to an RRSP.
-In this case, all of your contribution room ($10,000) rolls forward from the preceding tax to the following year.
+Let’s also say your contribution limit that year was $10,000 (18% of your pre-tax income), but you didn’t contribute anything to an RRSP.
+In this case, all of your contribution room ($10,000) rolls forward from the preceding tax year to the following year.
 In that case, you’ll be able to deduct $10,000 of RRSP contributions plus your 2024 RRSP contribution limit.

 You can find your current unused RRSP contribution limit in several ways.
 The simplest way is to check your previous year’s Notice of Assessment.
 This is sent to you by the Canada Revenue Agency after you file your taxes each year.
-You can also call the CRA and at 1-800-267-6999.
+You can also call the CRA at 1-800-267-6999.

 Maxing Out Your RRSP